biopragmatics/oquat/docs/unknowns/source/tto.md

 </details>

-## `TTOCurator` (3)
+## `TTOCurator`

+There are 3 usages of `TTOCurator` in `tto`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TTOCurator)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TTOCurator).

 | curie                            |   usages | nodes                                                                                                                |
 |----------------------------------|----------|----------------------------------------------------------------------------------------------------------------------|